"We're changing lives. Are you in?"

 He's also the proud daddy to many rescue animals.

-From 2013 to 2015, Chaz erected Festivus Poles made from empty Pabst Blue Ribbon beer cans in Florida’s state Capitol in Tallahassee.
-Chaz displayed Festivus poles promoting gay rights in the Capitols of nine other states, including Washington, Georgia, and Oklahoma.
+From 2013 to 2015, Chaz erected Festivus Poles made from empty Pabst Blue Ribbon beer in state capitols across the US.
+These efforts appeared on the Daily Show, The Colbert Report, MTV, and Fox News.

-Additionally, Chaz has been regularly quoted in publications such as The New York Times, The Washington Post, Chicago Tribune, Mediaweek, TIME, and numerous national and international media outlets.
+Additionally, Chaz has been regularly quoted in publications such as Huffington Post, NPR, Slate, Chicago Tribune, Mediaweek, TIME, and myriad national and international media outlets.